logzly. Ice Logistics Pro

 Stackability

 If you’re moving multiple bins, they should stack securely.
 Look for interlocking corners or a flat top that can bear the weight of another bin without crushing.
+This keeps the trailer tidy and maximizes space.

-7. Cost vs. Return on Investment
+7. Cost versus return on investment

-Upfront vs. Long‑Term Savings
+Upfront vs. long‑term savings

-Warranty and Service
+Warranty and service

-8. Compliance and Food Safety
+8. Compliance and food safety

-FDA and USDA Approval
+FDA and USDA approval

-Clean‑In‑Place (CIP) Compatibility
+Clean‑In‑Place (CIP) compatibility

 • Insulation: R ≥ 6 (walls), R ≥ 8 (lid)